Tinkerforge/doc/en/source/Kits/HardwareHacking/RemoteSwitchGUI_CSharp.rst

 Step 2: Discover Bricks and Bricklets
 -------------------------------------

-This step is basically the same as step 1 in the :ref:`Readout Smoke Detectors using C# <starter_kit_hardware_hacking_smoke_detector_csharp_step1>` project, but with some changes to make it work in a GUI program.
+This step is basically the same as step 1 in the :ref:`Read out Smoke Detectors using C# <starter_kit_hardware_hacking_smoke_detector_csharp_step1>` project, but with some changes to make it work in a GUI program.